Hi! I'm Ava Mandoli.

 A Coalition’s Composition: Examining the "PI" in AAPI – nuAZN

-My portfolio also includes photography, web design, video, and other multimedia-forward work:
+My portfolio also includes photography, video, audio and other multimedia-forward work:

 Starting The Daily Northwestern's Data Vis Desk